cltl/Profiling/data_extraction/README.md

 3. We extract embeddings and create ... with

 4. In addition, we prepared data for a crowd experiment on American citizens.
-First we extract a list of Americans with `extract_list_of_americans.sh` and then we create the TSV with `prepare_crowd_data.py``create_americans_tsv.py`.
-We then use the scripts
+First we extract a list of Americans with `extract_list_of_americans.sh`, we store a value with values by running `infer_categories.py`, and then we create the TSV with `prepare_crowd_data.py` (an initial version of this script without the postprocessing can be found in `other/create_americans_tsv.py`).

 5. Finally, we prepared the data for NIL clustering in the GV domain with ...